Rose-STL-Lab/rose-stl-lab.github.io/docs/guide/rdp.md

 ### I want multiple concurrent xRDP sessions

-The recommended way is the Workaround 3 in this [article][xRDP – Allow multiple sessions (local and remote) for the same user – HowTo – Griffon's IT Library (c-nergy.be)](https://c-nergy.be/blog/?p=16698).
+The recommended way is the Workaround 3 in this [article](https://c-nergy.be/blog/?p=16698).

 > Simply open the /etc/xrdp/startwm.sh with your favorite text editor..
 >